* Was an ardent supporter of Nicaragua’s Marxist Sandinista government in the 1980s

 Settling a Lawsuit by Defendants in the Central Park Jogger Case

 Also during his campaign, de Blasio called for New York City to settle a $250 million lawsuit filed by five black males whom Sharpton had defended a quarter-century earlier, when they were convicted of the 1989 rape of a white female jogger in Central Park.
 That conviction, however, was overturned in 2002 when another man, Matias Reyes, who was already serving a life prison sentence, confessed to having committed the crime alone.
-The New York Post provides some additional background on that case and the five men in question:

 For explicit details about the confessions of the five youths in question — and about their obvious involvement in the 1989 assault — click here.
 (The case was eventually settled for $40 million, dwarfing past wrongful-conviction payouts by New York City.)